 Contributed by Maine Historical Society

 Pvt.
-John P. Sheahan wrote from Virginia to his father in Dennysville about his desire to study in order to take an exam for a commission with the Negro troops.
+John P. Sheahan wrote from Virginia to his father in Dennysville about his desire to study in order to take an exam for a commission with Black troops.

 He wrote of the advantages and disadvantages of seeking such a commission.
 He was a private in the 1st Maine Cavalry.